 But some knit fabrics run where you snip them, so in this case, don’t snip and mark pattern lines on the wrong side of the fabric with a fabric marker and make sure that the notches stay visible while you sew it.

 Learning how to cut knit fabrics takes time and patience, no doubt.
-But with these tips and the right tools, you’ll quickly gain confidence around working with different types of knit fabrics.
+But with these tips and the right tools, you’ll quickly gain confidence in working with different types of knit fabrics.

 So here is my YouTube video.
 Check this out if you like to see a helpful video on how to cut knit fabric (instead of reading).